 Automation technology has a presence across industries, and the marine market is no exception.
 Just a few years back, General Electric supplied the Dalian Shipbuilding Industry Company, the largest shipbuilding company in China, with drive and automation systems for the Goliath Crane.
 The goal was to push shipbuilding boundaries, and that’s just what they did.

 Thanks to automatic skew control systems, the technology allows two 600-ton cranes to operate simultaneously.
 In the shipbuilding manufacturing process, that means heavier loads can be handled faster — an added value for larger vessels in particular.
 This degree of efficiency has helped the Dalian Shipyard serve a growing generation of larger container and liquefied natural gas (LNG) vessels.

 #2: Robots that Autonomously Remove Surface Contaminants

-Removing rust and other contaminants from a ship is typically a labor-intensive step, but it’s one you can’t skip.
+Removing rust and other contaminants from a ship is typically a labor-intensive step during the shipbuilding manufacturing process, but it’s one you can’t skip.
 Any debris left behind on a vessel can cause paint to chip prematurely, increasing exposure to sea life that could slow the structure down and use more fuel.

 For Samsung Heavy Industries, the third largest shipbuilder in the world, spider robots have been the answer to a more efficient process.
 Used at the Geoje Shipyard in South Korea, these robots crawl over the surface of a vessel, blasting away any rust or contaminants prior to the paint job.
 The push toward digitizing these types of tasks has made the shipyard safer while freeing up laborers to work on other parts of the shipbuilding manufacturing process.